Echo-wxy/DG-VDT/README.md

 A benign verdict is `"<vulnerability>none</vulnerability>"` with **no** `<trace>` tag; it receives the format reward only (no reference signature exists for the benign class).

-**3. Reproduce the paper's training and evaluation** — download the Zenodo release (DOI: <https://doi.org/10.5281/zenodo.20848392>), which contains the datasets, the pre-trained Φ and policy weights, the GRPO training pipeline, and the evaluation scripts for all six benchmarks, each with its own run instructions.
+**3. Reproduce the paper's training and evaluation** — the datasets, the pre-trained Φ and policy weights, the GRPO training pipeline, and the per-benchmark evaluation scripts are **not yet publicly released**; they are available to editors and reviewers upon request during the evaluation period and will be released publicly upon acceptance.
+(The Zenodo DOI <https://doi.org/10.5281/zenodo.20848392> archives this code repository.)

-Reference-graph specifications $G^*$ for the three vulnerability categories (node/edge counts, adjacency lists, node-feature vectors) are defined in code in `dgvdt/references.py` and, in serialized form, in the Zenodo deposit.
+Reference-graph specifications $G^*$ for the three vulnerability categories (node/edge counts, adjacency lists, node-feature vectors) are fully defined in code in `dgvdt/references.py`.

 ---